Birth Control Hormones: The Mini-Pill

 Be sure to tell your doctor about any health problems you have or medicines you take.
 He or she can help you choose the birth control method that is right for you.

-What are the advantages of mini-pills?
+What are the advantages of using mini-pills for birth control?

 - Mini-pills work better than barrier methods.
 Barrier methods include condoms and diaphragms.